Programming-Training-And-Practice/reactive-programming-main-information/README.md

   communication, while reactive programs only work in response to external demands and mostly deal with accurate interrupt handling.
 Real-time programs are usually reactive.”
   Gerad Berry, French Computer Scientist
+* A means of reacting to changes and events.
+Spreadsheet programs are a great example of reactive programming: when cell data hanges, cells having formulas depending on affected cells are recomputed automatically.
+Later in this book you will seeRxJava, a popular reactive extensions API for Java that greatly helps coordinate asynchronous event and data processing.
+There is also functional reactive programming.
+* Reactive programming is programming with asynchronous data streaming.